 In every idiom, there will be a metaphor(s) to turn its literal meaning into something absurd or in a different context.
 For instance, if your friend tells you that “writing a literature essay is a piece of cake for him”, you don’t have to go literally into the phrase.
 Understand it in terms of its common use through which you will know that “a piece of cake” means that it’s an easy thing to do.

 When it comes to the IELTS speaking test, idioms are a chief aspect because having an idiomatic vocabulary will show an advanced speaking proficiency in English.
 Using idioms in a speaking test provides you with the chance to get a good speaking score and since they are mostly spoken as informal expressions and phrases, adding them to the IELTS writing test is not a good idea.
-Further, as listed in band descriptors for the IELTS speaking test, using idioms can lead you to a band 7 candidate in the test and with a skilful grasp, you can move further to a rare 8 and 9 which requires an even stronger grasp of idiomatic English.

-Difference Between Verb Phrase and Phrasal Verb
+What is the Difference Between a Verb Phrase and a Phrasal Verb?

 A verb phrase is made up of a primary verb and an assisting verb.
 These verbs, when combined, can help words accentuate a person’s attitude and tone.
 In this scenario, an adverb, preposition, or auxiliary can be paired with the verb to change the meaning of the statement.